anuur7/Portfolio-Page-Advanced-CSS/README.md

 # Portfolio-Page-Advanced-CSS

+This is my newly updated portfolio with added homework/projects.
+I have added links for my LinkedIn profile and a link for my resume.

 For this assignment i have created my first Portfolio web application from scratch by applying the core skills i've recently learned as a portfolio of work can showcase your skills and talents to future employers looking to fill a full-time position.

 I started off by organizing to make sure I was following the semantic structure of the HTML elements to make it more accessible.